Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Asymptotic Properties of Estimators

 \subsection{Asymptotic Normality}

 }

-Asymptotic normality of the GCD can be derived from standard GMM theory.
-The asymptotic theory provides guidance on selection of the weight matrix $\widehat{W}$ in the overidentified case (recall that overidentification will occur whenever there are more than two environments or more generally when the dimension of $E$ is greater than $1$).
-Since all positive definite weight matrices produce consistent estimates, the optimal weight matrix is chosen to minimize the asymptotic variance.
+Asymptotic normality of the GCD and Hybrid estimators can be derived from standard GMM theory.
+The asymptotic theory provides guidance on selection of the weight matrix $\widehat{W}$ in the overidentified case (recall that overidentification will occur for the GCD whenever there are more than two environments or more generally when the dimension of $E$ is greater than $1$).
+The optimal weight matrix is chosen to minimize the asymptotic variance.
 For the GCD, this optimal weight matrix can be estimated using a GMM two--step procedure.